This page provides clickable links to information concerning boating rules and regulations in the state of Georgia.

 The person removing or storing an abandoned vessel, who does not provide the notice and information required by law, shall not be entitled to any storage fees.
 In addition, any person who knowingly provides false or misleading information as required by law, shall be guilty of a misdemeanor.

 Georgia is home to more than 105 miles of coastal shoreline with outstanding opportunities for boating.
-In order to keep our coast healthy and vibrant, the Georgia Department of Natural Resources has established regulations for overnight anchoring and vessel waste disposal.
+In order to keep our coast healthy and vibrant, the Georgia Department of Natural Resources has established regulations for overnight and long-term anchoring.